-The Laburnum Arch at Bodnant Garden
+Spring time at Bodnant Garden

 As daffodils give way to carpets of bluebells in May, enjoy the spectacle of acres of cherry blossom and the scent of other flowering trees and shrubs throughout the garden; as well as herbaceous beds bursting with tulips, iris, and flowering perennials.

 Our National Collections of magnolias and rhododendrons light up the garden with dazzling colour from March to June too.
 Many of these were brought to Bodnant by famous plant hunters at the turn of the 1900s.
-The garden is especially famous for its Asian rhododendrons, including unique hybrids bred at the garden from the 1920s.
-It’s said there's a rhododendron in bloom every month of the year here, even in winter, but they reach a peak in spring.
+The spring spectacle is crowned by the flowering of the Laburnum Arch, a pergola walkway of golden flowers which glows for three weeks in late May and early June - a dazzling finale to the season.

 Enjoy the spring garden with our special guided walks and talks and explore the history of the beautiful Poem mausoleum, which is open on the last Tuesday of the month.

 The garden is open early, from 9am, throughout May and June, to give you more time to experience the fabulous late spring show.
 The garden also opens late on Wednesday evenings (until 8pm) from April through to October.
 Dogs are welcome on Wag Wednesday evenings from 5pm-8pm.
 For details of spring events at the garden see our What's On listings here on the website.